 Telephone: 1300 352 000 or (03) 6232 1715

 The Court overlaps with work done in the Federal Court and the Family Court.
 Those Courts tend to deal with the larger and more complex cases.
-Cases that are "everyday" (if there is such a thing) are usually dealt with in the Federal Magistrates Court as its procedures are simpler and more accessible.
-Just about all Family Law and Bankruptcy cases start in the Federal Magistrates Court.
+Cases that are "everyday" (if there is such a thing) are usually dealt with in the Federal Circuit Court as its procedures are simpler and more accessible.
+Just about all Family Law and Bankruptcy cases start in the Federal Circuit Court.

 Please give us feedback about your experiences using Foolkit and ideas for improvements.